mbid/latex-to-html/README.md

 There is also basic support for `\bibliography`.

-Latex-to-html ignores the lines directly after a line containing the comment
+Latex-to-html ignores the lines directly after a line containing the following comment:
 ```
 % LATEX_TO_HTML_IGNORE
 ```